portworx/px-docs/create-manage-storage-volumes.md

 # docker volume create -d pxd --name cos=3,size=10G,ha=3,name=demovolume
 ```

-This is useful when you need to be able to dynamically create a volume while using docker run.
+This is useful when you need to create a volume dynamically while using docker run.
 For example, the following command will create a volume and launch the container dynamically:

 ```
 # docker run --volume-driver pxd -it -v cos=3,size=10G,ha=3,name=demovolume:/data busybox sh